kiwicom/mobile/docs/ios/native-dependencies.md

 ## Add a new external native dependency

-To add a new external native dependency just run a command:
+All iOS code is kept in `ios` folder that's why to add a new external native dependency just run a command:

 ```bash
 react-native link NATIVE_DEPENDENCY_NAME